nushell/nushell.github.io/book/types_of_data.md

 ## Lists

-Lists can hold more than one value.
-These can be simple values.
-They can also hold rows, and the combination of a list of records is often called a "table".
+Lists are ordered sequences of data values.
 List syntax is very similar to arrays in JSON.
 However, commas are *not* required to separate values if Nushell can easily distinguish them!
 ```sh
 > [sam fred george]
 ╭───┬────────╮